 Associated Health Professions and Occupations Affiliated Educational Programs Veterans Administration - Master’s level advanced nurse practitioners trainee support and nursing administration practicum support.
 Funds are provided for student support for the clinical practicum experience at the VA Medical Centers for students enrolled in the master’s level clinical nurse specialty areas in Geriatrics, Rehabilitation, Critical Care, and Psychiatric-Mental Health and for students enrolled in the master’s level Nursing Administration Practicum program.
 For further information contact the Associate Chief, Nursing Service for Education, VA Medical Centers.

 College Work Study Program (CWSP) - This program provides part-time employment for students.
-Students usually work 10 to 20 hours per week at the prevailing federal minimum wage of $6.00-$7.50 per hour.
+Students usually work 10 to 20 hours per week at the prevailing federal minimum wage of $7.25 per hour.
 Eligibility is based on need and determined by the UAB Office of Student Financial Aid using information from the student’s completed file.
-(Each recipient is required to attend the CWSP seminar held each fall.)
 This program is available to both undergraduate and graduate students.

-Federal Direct Stafford Loan (7% - 9%) - This is a long-term loan, which UAB initially recommends and for which the Federal Government provides funds.
-The loan rate varies from 7-9 percent depending upon when the loan is first received.
-Like the Perkins Loans, the Federal Direct Stafford Loan is repayable 6 months after the student ceases to be enrolled at least half time.
-The maximum amount one can borrow is $5500 for undergraduates and non-degree graduates and $8500 for graduates.
-This loan requires a separate application in addition to the need analysis document (FAF/FFS), which may be obtained from the UAB Office of Student Financial Aid.
+Federal Direct Stafford Loan (3.5% - 8.25%) - This is a long-term loan, which UAB initially recommends and for which the Federal Government provides funds.
+The loan rate varies from 3.5-8.25% percent depending upon when the loan is first received.
+The Federal Direct Stafford Loan is repayable 6 months after the student ceases to be enrolled at least half time.
+The maximum amount one can borrow is $12,500 for undergraduate and non-degree graduate students and $20,500 for graduate students.

 Gerontology Nurse Fellowship for Doctoral Students - Write to the Health Professional Scholarship Program (14N), Veterans Administration, 810 Vermont Avenue, NW, Washington, D.C.
 20420, or call (202) 535-7528 on weekdays between 8:00 a.m. and 4:00 p.m., Eastern Time or contact Pat Booth at the Birmingham Veteran’s Hospital at (205) 933-8108 Ext.
 6451.